Hedging concentrated positions

 You have three inputs to size a collar: floor (how far below the current price you're protected), expiration (how long the protection lasts), and cap (how much upside you give up).
 The three are coupled: change one and the other two move to keep the net cost near zero.

-The natural starting point for most de-concentration plans is a 1-year structure with a 30%-out-of-the-money floor, and whatever cap comes out of the math.
-For real tech names, the cap typically lands well above the current price; we ran the live calc across a spread of names recently and saw +68% (AAPL, IV 34%) up through +98% (ZS, IV 78%).
-Lower-volatility names produce tighter caps; higher-IV names give more upside headroom.
+The natural starting point for most de-concentration plans is a 1-year structure with a floor 30% below the current price, and whatever cap comes out of the math.
+For real tech names, the cap typically lands well above the current price; we ran the live calc across a spread of names recently and saw +68% (AAPL, implied volatility 34%) up through +98% (ZS, implied volatility 78%).
+Lower-volatility names produce tighter caps; higher-volatility names give more upside headroom.

 When zero-cost collars actually make sense